madhu221b/uva-dl2-team11/blogpost.md

 ### Is performance correlated with increased importance of distant nodes?

-TODO need a better word than MPNN architectures - somewhere above we should make a point of defining local vs transformer architectures.

 If the Pascal dataset was truly characterised by LRI, we should expect two things:
 - for models that treat distant nodes the same way as nearby ones (like transformers), we expect that the features of those distant nodes are important to the accuracy of their predictions.
-- for MPNN architectures with $L$ total layers, we expect that the importance of nodes should be roughly equal for all nodes that are less than or equal $L$, and 0 after that.
+- for local architectures with $L$ total layers, we expect that the importance of nodes should be roughly equal for all nodes that are less than or equal $L$, and 0 after that.

 To test these hypotheses, we used __influence functions__ (REF) to quantify the importance of nodes at different distances from each target node.
 Briefly, if we let $h_v^{(0)}$ be the input features associated with node $v$, and we let $y_u^{(i)}$ be the $i$th logit calculated during the classification of node $u$, then the influence of $v$ on $u$ is calculated as: